So we have a sense of the game plan from the Democrats, from the Dems, the left-wingers, the progressives, because they smell those midterms coming.

 They want you to focus on the federal level, not the state level.

-They want you to know that the federal government is the one that's gonna save you, but it's really not true.
+They want you to know that the federal government is the one that's going to save you budget.

 Jonathan, conceptually, I understand exactly what you're saying.